nala-cub/nala-cub.github.io/_pages/about.md

 ---

 Welcome to the website of CU Boulder’s Natural Language Processing (NALA) Group!
 We develop computational models for the understanding or generation of natural language.
-Some of our current <a href="/projects/">areas of interest</a> are:
+Some of our current areas of interest are:

 - Universal natural language processing and transfer learning
 - Natural language processing for educational applications